jocmom/FCND-Controls/WRITEUP.md

  As outputs we need roll and pitch rates, so we need to apply the following equation:
  ![pq Outputs](./images/p_q_transform.png)

- - Tune `kpBank` in `QuadControlParams.txt` to minimize settling time but avoid too much overshoot
+ - Tuned `kpBank` in `QuadControlParams.txt` to minimize settling time but avoid too much overshoot

-If successful you should now see the quad level itself (as shown below), though it’ll still be flying away slowly since we’re not controlling velocity/position!
-You should also see the vehicle angle (Roll) get controlled to 0.
+After tuning the parameters the quad levels itself (as shown below), though it’ll still be flying away slowly since we’re not controlling velocity/position!
+The vehicle angle (Roll) get controlled to 0 as well.

 <p align="center">
 <img src="animations/scenario2.gif" width="500"/>